1030 15th St. NW, 12th FloorWashington, DC

 Distinguished Fellow, Future Europe Initiative and Eurasia Center

 On Twitter?
-Follow @ACGlobalEnergy and @ACGlobalEcon and use the hashtag #ACenergy.
+Follow @ACGlobalEcon and use the hashtag #ACsanctions.

 Amb.
-Daniel Fried played a key role in designing and implementing American policy in Europe after the fall of the Soviet Union.
+Daniel Fried is a distinguished fellow at the Atlantic Council's Future Europe Initiative and Eurasia Center.
+Heplayeda key role in designing and implementing American policy in Europe after the fall of the Soviet Union.
 As special assistant and National Security Council senior director for Presidents Clinton and Bush, ambassador to Poland, and assistant secretary of state for Europe (2005–2009), Ambassador Fried crafted the policy of NATO enlargement to Central European nations and, in parallel, NATO-Russia relations, thus advancing the goal of Europe whole, free, and at peace.
 Ambassador Fried helped lead the West’s response to Moscow’s aggression against Ukraine starting in 2014: as State Department coordinator for sanctions policy, he crafted US sanctions against Russia, the largest US sanctions program to date, and negotiated the imposition of similar sanctions by Europe, Canada, Japan, and Australia.